hackbeats/complete-web3-bootcamp/README.md

 <img src='https://i.imgur.com/ec58cKI.jpg'/>

+### Hey everyone👋

-## Hey 👋 everyone , *hacktoberfest* is back with biggest beginners friendly opensource event.
-Event will start from 1st of October and will remain upto 31st October 2022
+### *Hacktoberfest* is back with biggest beginners friendly opensource event.
+Event will start from 1st of October and will remain upto 31st October 2022.

-### What you need to do in this event?
+## What you need to do in this event?

-## You need to generate 4 valid pull request and want to contribute in opensource
+### You need to generate 4 valid pull request and want to contribute in opensource

-### let's discuss how you can contribute in *hacktoberfest 2022* 🙌
+### Let's discuss how you can contribute in *Hacktoberfest 2022* 🙌

-### Rules
+## Rules

 **1) Fork this repository first**